Introduction to Agile Business Analyst

 Role of an Agile Business Analyst

-Agile business analyst has played a key role in software development, let us analyze at a few of the crucial roles.
+It has played a key role in software development; let us analyze a few crucial roles.

 1. Analyzing the System

 An agile business analyst studies the whole system in detail right from zero iteration to the release phase of the project.
-A business analyst works closely with the development team to understand product development and to understand the initial requirement of the project.
-An agile business analyst scopes the project and they help to identify the automation areas of the project.
+A business analyst works closely with the development team to understand product development and understand the project’s initial requirement.
+An agile business analyst scopes the project, and they help identify the project’s automation areas.

 2. Recognizing the Business Needs